erikrose/nose-progressive/README.rst

     completely customize the editor shortcuts.
 Now we support any text editor that has a go-to-line option, no matter how it's spelled.
   * Drop support for Python 2.5.
 We needed modern string formatting.
+  * Add first-class support for Python 3.2.3 and higher.
+It turned out my tox config was just wrong.
   * Tolerate Nones in traceback components: file names and code extracts particularly.
 (Kyle Gibson)